-Crossfire Legends Maps and Game Mods Guide
+Crossfire Legends Maps and Game Modes Guide

 Crossfire Legends offers multiple game modes and numerous maps in each mode.
 For beginners, these can be confusing: Your adaption process can take quite a while, especially since the maps in TDM mode are quite different from each other.
 In this guide we have prepared to help you, you can find answers to any questions you may have about Crossfire Legends game modes and maps.

-The Game Mods
+The Game Modes

 Crossfire Legends has three different game modes: PVP, Mutant, and Battle Royale.
 PVP and Mutant modes have their own sub-modes and your goals are determined accordingly.

 In this mode, there are two sub-modes, Team Deathmatch (TDM) and Demolition.
 You can play both against the bots.
 Most likely you will prefer TDM mode because it is quite fun.
 There are a total of 8 maps in this mode and teams of 5 players each fight each other.
 The team that gets the most number of kills in a limited time wins the match.
 Your goal is just killing other team members as efficiently as possible, there is nothing else to do.